richardclli/Flysky-ELRS/README.md

 https://github.com/richardclli/ExpressLRS/tree/Flysky

-And for major release versions of ELRS, a branch based on that release will be created, the branchs for stable releases listed as follows:
+And for major release versions of ELRS, a branch based on that release will be created, the branches for stable releases listed as follows:

 * [ExpressLRS v3.4.3](https://github.com/richardclli/ExpressLRS/tree/Flysky-v3.4.3)